 6 Color Scheme Types

-C Color has categorized hundreds of thousands of colors into four distinct C Color Spectrums.
-Each color in a C Color Spectrum shares a base color.
-The base color is a predominant primary color that is either blue, yellow or red.
+C Color has categorized millions of colors into four distinct C Color Spectrums.
+Each color in a C Color Spectrum shares a temperature, saturation, and base color.
+The base color is a predominant primary color that is either blue, yellow, or red.

 1. Monochromatic Color Palette